HarshSharma0801/Reservify/README.md

 # Reservify

 Reservify is an Ultimate Fullstack Web App for Booking or Hosting Accommodations and Restaurants .
 You can book your reserve , make your own reserve and even can have admin powers and can Perform CRUD operations .

+!!! might take some time to load live site try multiple times

 ## Screeshots